 US and Metric Crochet Hook Sizes

-The diameter of a hook shaft determines the size of the hook and the size of the stitches that are made.
+As mentioned before, the diameter of a hook shaft determines the size of the hook and the size of the stitches that are made.
 Hook sizes are measured in millimeters and are available from as small as 2 mm to 20 mm or bigger!

 The usual rule of thumb is the bigger or thicker the yarn the bigger size hook you will need.
 Hooks can be labeled with US sizes or metric sizes so this chart is a great reference for comparison.